Top 14 Plazas in Spain

 11. Plaza Mayor, Palma

 Palma da Mallorca is the capital city of the Balearic Islands.
-Although relatively unknown compared to the major sites in Palma, Plaza Mayor is another great example of a typical Spanish style plaza.
-Plaza Mayor’s consistent yellow color paired with the rhythm of the building exteriors creates a uniform symmetrical design.
-It is one of the cities main spots for night life, and also periodically hosts a craft market.
+Although relatively unknown compared to the major sites in Palma, Plaza Mayor is another great example of a typical Spanish-style plaza.
+Plaza Mayor’s consistent yellow color paired with the rhythm of the building’s exteriors creates a uniform symmetrical design.
+It is one of the city’s main spots for nightlife, and also periodically hosts a craft market.

 Constitución Plaza is located in the middle of the city’s historic center, on a peninsula that juts out into the Bay of Biscay.
-It is located within walking distance of Donastia / San Sabastián’s main attractions such as the town hall and the basilica.
-To the western side of the plaza, you can see the cities largest public library.
+It is located within walking distance of Donostia / San Sabastián’s main attractions such as the town hall and the basilica.
+To the western side of the plaza, you can see the city’s largest public library.

 Like Spanish Plazas?
 Check out our article on Italian Piazzas to learn more about the public squares of Italy.